stuartpb/couchdb-in-a-hurry/README.md

 Creating and updating documents in CouchDB is done with PUT operations to the document's name (under the database name, ie. after the database name plus a slash) with JSON bodies (the name you pick will implicitly be the `_id` of the doc).
 When you create a document with PUT, you have to come up with a name first; this is why it's recommended (but not forced) that you use non-colliding random UUIDs to generate your document IDs.

-(You can also POST the document to the *database's* route, in which case CouchDB will generate a UUID for you; however, since pre-generating your UUID means you're safe from inadvertently creating the document twice, it's recommeded that code pre-calculate UUIDs and use PUT for creation.)
+(You can also POST the document to the *database's* route, in which case CouchDB will generate a UUID for you; however, since pre-generating your UUID means you're safe from inadvertently creating the document twice, it's recommended that code pre-calculate UUIDs and use PUT for creation.)

 You create databases in a similar fashion to the way you create documents, with a PUT to the database name (no body in the request, a status object for the response).